 The patented GASCONSULT ZR-LNG (Zero Refrigerant LNG) process is highly differentiated; unlike competing processes it uses no external refrigerants, using the natural gas feed as the refrigerant medium in an optimised system of expanders.
-This eliminates refrigerant storage and transfer systems and for mixed refrigerant cycles, the process equipment used to extract refrigerant components from the feed gas.
+This eliminates refrigerant storage and transfer systems and the process equipment used to extract refrigerant components from the feed gas as required for mixed and multi-refrigerant cycles.
 This reduces equipment count, capital cost and footprint.
 Make-up refrigerant is low cost natural gas as opposed to nitrogen or a mixture of liquid hydrocarbons; reducing operating cost.
 The absence of liquid hydrocarbon refrigerant also makes for a safer operating environment.
 A simplified schematic of the process is provided in Fig 1.

 ZR-LNG is similar in concept to nitrogen schemes.
 However it enjoys a fundamental advantage as methane has a higher specific heat than nitrogen.
 This significantly reduces circulating flows which in turn reduces power consumption and pipe sizes.

 A patented feature is that a partial liquefaction takes place in the low temperature expander EX2 – this very efficiently converts latent heat directly into mechanical work and also permits a reduction in heat transfer area and cost of the main heat exchanger HX1.
 As an option, a liquid turbine may also be installed in the LNG run down line further to improve efficiency.